kiratech/labs/Building-Castles/DevSecOps-Pipeline-GitLab-SAST.md

 ## Add some code into the repo

-We will need some code inside `myproject` to check GitLab's SAST functionalities, so we will create two kind of sources.

-A faulty Kubernetes Pod manifest:
+We will need some code inside `myproject` to check GitLab's SAST functionalities, so we will create a faulty Kubernetes Pod manifest:

 ```console
 $ pwd